Updated October 27, 2023

 You can always count on the Canaries to deliver balmy days and blissful nights.
 And this November, Gran Canaria is the pick of the bunch.
 Comfortable 21C temperatures are the norm this time of year – perfect for enjoying some sun on one of the island’s fantastic beaches (there’s over 80 to choose from).

 If you find yourself in capital Las Palmas early in the month, keep an ear out for the WOMAD festival.
-This three-day, free music festival takes over the city between November 7 and 10 in 2019.
-Meanwhile, Maspalomas swaps dunes for rainbows from November 4 to 10 in its annual Winter Pride festival.
+This free music festival takes over the city for four days in November.
+Meanwhile, Maspalomas gets a colourful glow-up from November 6 to 12 for its annual Winter Pride festival.

-When you want to escape to somewhere quieter, strap on your hiking boots and venture into the depths of the Barranco de Guayadeque ravine or look upwards to Artenara, Gran Canaria’s highest village.
+When you want to escape to somewhere quieter, strap on your hiking boots and venture into the Barranco de Guayadeque ravine or look upwards to Artenara, Gran Canaria’s highest village.
 It’s got some seriously epic views.

-If you just can’t wait to sip on mulled wine and rug up in your ugly Christmas jumper, consider Amsterdam.
+If you just can’t wait to sip on mulled wine and rug up in your ugly Christmas jumper, consider an Amsterdam city break.
 The festive season starts early in the Dutch capital, generally around mid-November.

 Of course, it’s not just about early Christmas cheer.
 November in Amsterdam is undoubtedly chilly, making it the perfect time to head indoors at the city’s fantastic, fascinating museums.

 The happiest place on Earth?
 In November, it’s Orlando.
-This is the big kids’ time to shine: schools are back in action, so the theme parks are yours for the taking.
+This is the big kids’ time to shine: schools are back, so the theme parks are yours for the taking.
 Plus, the weather is warm and sunny – rainy season has long gone by now.

 Getting in touch with your inner child is easy at Walt Disney World Resort and the Wizarding World of Harry Potter in Universal Orlando – you could easily spend a week jumping between the parks.

 If rides aren’t your thing, Orlando makes a great base for exploring the rest of Florida.
-Hire a car and kick off an epic road trip around its southern tip, which boasts the croc-filled Everglades National Park and Miami’s swanky South Beach.
+Hire a car and kick off an epic road trip around its southern tip, where you'll find the croc-filled Everglades National Park and Miami’s swanky South Beach.

 Tick off sights such as St John’s Co-Cathedral, the Grand Master’s Palace and St George’s Square, then find a hole-in-the-wall restaurant to enjoy the country’s feast-worthy food.
 With obvious influence from Italian, Spanish, French and British cuisines, Malta’s history is written upon its plates; must-tries include stuffat tal-fenek (rabbit stew), kapunata (similar to ratatouille) and minestra (minestrone).